bluealloy/revm/README.md

     * revmjs -> Binding for js. (in not finished state)
 * bins:
     * revme: cli binary, used for running state test json
-    * revm-test: test binaries with contracts, used mostly to checke performance (will proably merge it inside revme).
+    * revm-test: test binaries with contracts, used mostly to check performance (will probably merge it inside revme).

 There were some big efforts on optimization of revm:
 * Optimizing interpreter loop: https://github.com/bluealloy/revm/issues/7